rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 Please add all updates related to this part to this file for refreshing memory

+UPDATE 31 JULY 2023
+Exercise 4.13 Blog list expansion, step 1 1544
+Verify functionality for deleting a single blog post resource.
+Verify Use async/await.
+Verify implemention of test for it.

 UPDATE 21 JULY 2023 10:21
 Exercise 4.8
 Write test to verify correct amount of blog posts returned in JSON format.
 Refactor route handler to use